quandrei/quandrei-hugo-blog/content/page/projects.md

 > *What you are experiencing is a temporary distortion of reality.
 Do not be alarmed.*

 This section is currently *`in progress`*, much like a few of my projects at the moment.
-Once something is ready, I will update this page accordingly.
+I will update this page accordingly as more projects become available.
 Until then, keep watching the stars.

+* [Godzilla Foxfire](https://github.com/quandrei/godzilla-foxfire-flask) built with Python/Flask/MongoDB

 <strong>[End Transmission]</strong>